andresn/standard-notation-experiments/MuseScore/plugins/notenames/Readme.md

 <img src="http://content.screencast.com/users/andresn/folders/Jing/media/18eed7ad-a2dc-4216-97ed-dd2f6dead3df/00000137.png"/>

 NOTE: This only works for Musescore 1.3 and below.
 Also, color and note formatting works for only MuseScore 1.3 and below.
+Chord names plugin in the above picture also available in this repo [here](https://github.com/andresn/standard-notation-experiments/blob/master/MuseScore/plugins/findharmonies/Readme.md)

 <h2>To install plugin:</h2>